 - Summary of breast conditions that affect breast cancer risk

-Women with some of non-cancerous breast conditions may be at increased risk for breast cancer.
-But it’s important to understand what this increase in risk really means.
+Some non-cancerous breast conditions may increase your risk for breast cancer.
+But it’s important to understand what this really means.

 - About 5 of 100 women who do not have any benign breast conditions would be expected to develop breast cancer within the next 15 years.

 - Among women with atypical hyperplasia (ductal or lobular), whose risk is 3½ to 5 times normal, about 18 to 25 women out of 100 would be expected to develop breast cancer within 15 years.

-It’s also very important to keep in mind that many other factors can affect a woman’s risk.
-Her age, race/ethnicity, body weight, family history, her menstrual and pregnancy history, and other factors all affect her risk.
-(For more information, see the section “What are the risk factors for breast cancer?” in our document Breast Cancer.)
-These factors must be taken into account when trying to determine a woman’s actual risk of breast cancer.
+It’s also very important to keep in mind that many other factors can affect your risk.
+Your age, race/ethnicity, body weight, family history, menstrual and pregnancy history, and other factors all affect your breast cancer risk.
+(For more information, see “What are the risk factors for breast cancer?” in Breast Cancer.)
+These all must be taken into account when trying to determine your actual risk of breast cancer.

 If you are at higher than average risk for breast cancer, talk with your doctor about whether you should have breast MRI along with your screening mammograms and whether you should start screening at an earlier age.
-You may also want to discuss steps you could take that might lower your risk of breast cancer, such as taking certain medicines.
-Our document Medicines to Reduce Breast Cancer Risk talks more about this option.
+You may also want to discuss steps you could take that might lower your risk of breast cancer.

 Last Medical Review: 03/16/2015